andrkosh/highload-test-project/README.md

 ## Usage

 ### Run services
-The following command will run a container with Nginx web-server that can be reached by http://localhost:8080 form your browser and a container that will perform SlowLoris attack to Nginx with 10k connections.
+The following command will run a container with Nginx web-server that can be reached by http://localhost:8080 from your browser and a container that will perform SlowLoris attack to Nginx with 10k connections.

 ```